 Community renewable energy has significant political and economic benefits, but is often hindered by five major barriers.
 Watch this vividly illustrated presentation to learn how communities can overcome the barriers and advance more local renewable energy.
-ILSR Senior Researcher John … Read More
+ILSR Senior Researcher John Farrell gave this presentation as part of a Sustainable Economies Law Center webinar on April 30, … Read More

 Can a state with a renewable energy mandate require green jobs to stay at home?
 Litigation has made states into tepid defenders of their job rights, but states have the legal ground to go great lengths to keep more of the economic development from their renewable energy industry inside their borders.